UEFI-code/linux-6.6-lumia920/README.md

 🔥 Snapdragon S4 has risen from the dead

-🌐 USB RNDIS online — the zombie phone now speaks Ethernet over a charging cable
+🌐 USB NCM/RNDIS online — the zombie phone now speaks Ethernet over a charging cable

 🔐 dropbear SSH alive — remote shell access achieved on a phone Microsoft abandoned a geological era ago